Tungsten03/Tungsten03/README.md

-- 👋 Hi, I’m @KacperRajewski
+- 👋 Hi, I’m Tungsten
 - 👀 I’m interested in data analysis
 - 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on nothing.
-Lone wolf baby!
 - 📫 How to reach me: e-mail me plx!

 <!---